FedericoTartarini/reproducible-research/README.md

 * [visual Studio (VS) code](https://code.visualstudio.com)
 * [RStudio](https://rstudio.com)

 > Always think about the future, if you think you may start doing a bit of Web development, App development (Android, Apple) or Software.
-The best options are PyCharm of VS Code.
+The best options are PyCharm or VS Code.

 I personally think you should not use Jupiter Notebook, but feel free to use it if you like it.